boukestam/inbox-in-gmail/README.md

 Click the extension's icon at the top right of your browser to adjust the behavior of some features:

 #### Reminders
-This option is used to determine how to treat emails sent to yourself.
+Choose how to treat emails sent to yourself.

 - All are treated as reminders.
 - Only emails with a subject containing the word "reminder" are treated as reminders.
 - Leave the emails as they are.
 (Disable)

 #### Email Bundling
-This option is used to bundle emails by label in the inbox.
+Bundle emails by label & category in your inbox.

 - Toggle Enable/Disable

-#### Email Avatars
+#### Avatars
-This option will show a circle with the first letter initial of the sender, to the left of the email in your folder.
+Displays a profile photo for Gmail/G Suite users, or falls back to a colored circle with the first letter initial of the sender, instead of the empty checkbox in the inbox.

 - Toggle Enable/Disable